-- Define simple assurance and annuity contracts, and develop formulae for the means and variances of the present values of the payments under these contracts, assuming constant deterministic interest. - Describe practical methods of evaluating expected values and variances of the simple contracts defined in objective.

-- Describe and calculate, using ultimate or select mortality, net premiums and net premium reserves of simple insurance contracts. - Describe the calculation, using ultimate or select mortality, of net premiums and net premium reserves for increasing and decreasing benefits and annuities. - Describe the calculation of gross premiums and reserves of assurance and annuity contracts.
+- CO1:define the different life table function and how to use it - CO2: define simple assurance and annuity contracts, and develop formulae for the means and variances of the present values of the payments under these contracts, assuming constant deterministic interest. - CO3: describe practical methods of evaluating expected values and variances of the simple contracts defined in objective. - CO4: describe and calculate, using ultimate or select mortality, net premiums and net premium reserves of simple insurance contracts. - CO5: describe the calculation, using ultimate or select mortality, of net premiums and net premium reserves for increasing and decreasing benefits and annuities. - CO6: describe the calculation of gross premiums and reserves of assurance and annuity contracts.